Easy, no-bake Raspberry Coconut Cereal Treats for a healthy snack or dessert. Gluten-free, vegan, and sweetened with maple syrup.

-Using shredded coconut to make your own coconut butter is easy and way less expensive than store bought.
-Once you make your own coconut butter, you’ll never go back.
+Using shredded coconut to make your own coconut butter is easy and way less expensive than store-bought.

-A couple tips that will make these easy treats that much easier:
+A couple of tips that will make these easy treats that much easier:

 - Only use unsweetened shredded coconut, not flaked.
 A new bag will yield the best results.
 Shredded coconut that has been opened previously may be too dry to properly create coconut butter.